 Will all of your ancestors be on your genetic family tree?

-Because each person only inherits half of their mother and father’s DNA, lots of genetic information is left behind and not passed down.
-Each generation, some DNA from your most distant ancestors is not passed down to you.
+Because each person only inherits half of their mother and father’s DNA, lots of DNA is left behind and not passed down.
+Each generation, some DNA from your most distant ancestors is not passed down to the next group of offspring.

-The DNA that you do inherit is passed down in a somewhat random fashion.
+The DNA that you do inherit is passed down in a somewhat random fashion, so there is no pattern that can help us understand exactly which ancestors were least likely to pass DNA to us.

 You have genes and DNA segments from your grandparents all the way back to ancestors many, many thousands of years ago.
-However, you likely don’t have sizeable DNA segments in your autosomal DNA, the type of DNA that is analyzed in DNA tests from AncestryDNA and 23andMe, from every ancestor.
+However, you don’t have detectable DNA segments in your autosomal DNA, the type of DNA that is analyzed in DNA tests from AncestryDNA and 23andMe, from every ancestor.

 Is a genetic family tree your “real” tree?